mercethem/DDS/image/README.md

 - **Bash shell**
 - **Internet connection** (for downloading appimagetool if needed)
+- **Optional**: FUSE library (FUSE3 preferred, FUSE2 fallback)
+  - For direct AppImage execution: `libfuse3-tools fuse3` (preferred) or `libfuse2`
-- **Optional**: FUSE library (for direct AppImage execution, otherwise appimagetool will be extracted)
+  - If FUSE is not available, appimagetool will be extracted automatically

 ## Building the AppImage